Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

 An extension of this work may consider holographic models, which obey monogamy of mutual information \cite{tmi_holo_hayden}.
 The latter sets further restrictions on entanglement growth and is violated in systems with strong powerlaw interactions \cite{tmi_wanisch}.
 A refined understanding of entanglement growth in the presence of nonlocal interactions may result in explicit probes for holographic quantum matter.

-Our work could also provide a new perspective on prethermalization in systems with powerlaw interactions, e.g., in ion traps \cite{neyenhuis_pretherm}.
+One might also investigate the observed slowdown of operator dynamics in connection to prethermalization in systems with powerlaw interactions, e.g., in ion traps \cite{neyenhuis_pretherm}.

 Generally, the precise relationship between entanglement growth and operator spreading characterizes various nonequilibrium phenomena.
-To the best of our knowledge, there is no example where entanglement growth does not serve as a bottleneck of information dynamics, e.g., linear entanglement growth but a superlinear lightcone.
+To the best of our knowledge, there is no example where entanglement growth does not serve as a bottleneck of information dynamics, for example, linear entanglement growth but a superlinear lightcone.
 A throughout understanding of this relationship may improve our ability to probe nonequilibrium phenomena and phases of quantum matter.